 Anxiety is an essential emotion we all feel in response to a threat.
-It impacts on our thinking and our behaviour.
-When anxiety is managed it can be helpful – enabling us to harness its protective nature to spur us into positive health management.
+It will bring about a response that affects all parts of our body, our thinking, and our behaviour.
+When anxiety is managed it can be helpful – allowing us to harness its protective nature to spur us into positive health management.

 Help them to develop positive self-care behaviours to maintain health and hygiene

 This will build their confidence in their ability to protect themselves and learn to take responsible action.